 - Vet the helpers: Authoritative figures in the workplace are acceptable, but limit them to two – do not scare the abuser into clamming up by mobilising an army of strangers against them.

 - Choose the place: In most cases, the abuser’s home is chosen as the venue for the intervention, but it can be any private and quiet place, depending on circumstances.
-A therapeutic environment, like a rehab centre, is ideal, if it can be arranged.
+A professional therapeutic environment like a rehab centre is ideal if it can be arranged.
 It’s clinical and authoritative setting inspires respect, calmness and trust.

 - Prepare the helpers: Arrange a meeting with the group members before the planned intervention.
 Inform everybody of all the details and what their roles will be.

 - Be ready: If the intervention succeeds, you should take the abuser to the rehab centre immediately.
 Make prior arrangements with the centre and pack a small suitcase for the abuser in advance.